KenPonta/CheatSheet/docs/user-guides/reference-format-troubleshooting.md

 ## Overview

-Reference format matching allows you to create cheat sheets that closely resemble existing templates.
+Reference format matching allows you to create compact study materials that closely resemble existing templates.
 This guide helps you troubleshoot common issues and optimize the reference matching process.

 ## Common Issues and Solutions